Shamita Shetty: Early life

-Shetty is a fitness and wellness enthusiast.
-She actively promotes workout, meditation and yoga.
-Apart from being a professional interior designer, she also enjoys painting.
+Shetty is quite an avid fitness and wellness enthusiast.
+She is often seen promoting workout, meditation and yoga.
+She also enjoys painting and has two cats Phoebe and Loki.
+Gardening is a hobby she enjoys and has greenery like spider and snake plants to creepers and flowering plants at home.

 Career

-Mohabbatein and early success (2000–2013)
+Mohabbatein and early work (2000–2013)

 Shetty made her film debut in 2000 with the Yash Raj Films movie Mohabbatein, directed by Aditya Chopra.
 Her portrayal of Ishika earned her the 2001 IIFA Award for Star Debut of the Year – Female.
 Soon after, she gave hit dance numbers to Bollywood, including Sharara Sharara in Mere Yaar Ki Shaadi Hai (2002), Chori Pe Chori in Saathiya (2002) and Mind Blowing Mahiya in Cash (2007).
 She was appreciated for her acting in the film Zeher (2005), for which she was nominated for the Stardust Award as Star of the Year Female (2006).
 Sify said, "Shamita Shetty is a surprise, a revelation.
 The actress proves that she can deliver if given an opportunity.
 She looks gorgeous all through, but more than anything else, it's her talent that you notice at the end of the show."
 She worked with her sister Shilpa Shetty in the film Fareb.
 She also starred in multi-star projects like Bewafaa (2005) and Cash (2007).
 In 2009, she participated in the reality television series Bigg Boss 3.
 After 42 days, she left the show to attend her sister Shilpa Shetty's wedding.
 She was the only contestant who wasn't nominated even once during her stay in the Bigg Boss house.

 Focus on interior design and entrepreneurship (2013–2017)

 Alongside her acting career, Shetty decided to focus on her passion for interior designing.
 After completing an interior designing course in London and finishing an internship with an architect's firm, she launched her own interior designing company Golden Leaf Interiors.
 Her first interior designing project was Royalty, a club in Mumbai.
 She designed her sister, Shilpa Shetty's son Viaan's room.
 She won the Best Interior Design Award at the Asia Spa Awards for designing Chandigarh Iosis Spa.
+In 2015, Shetty participated on the dancing reality show Jhalak Dikhhla Jaa 8.